 Under Disney, Pixar continues to put out some of the best animated movies in the entire industry—not just ones that are kid-friendly, but ones that are deep, meaningful, and beloved by adults.

-As of this writing, Pixar Studios has 23 feature films under their belt.
-Of those, here are the best Pixar movies that are beautiful, layered, complex, and packed with emotional heart.
+As of this writing, Pixar Studios has 26 feature films under their belt, with at least 3 more on the way.
+Of those, here are the best Pixar movies that are beautiful, layered, complex, and packed with heart.

 "We may have our differences, but nothing's more important than family."Miguel